KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 Check in with callsign, tactical assignment, location, and team status.

-## Conditional Event — If/When EOC Requests assistance
+## Conditional Event — If/When requested by Net Control or directed by GM

 Net Control MAY provide a directive to relay to your team leader.